Daetalus/Hydrogen/README.md

 `-s`      | Doesn't execute a file, but rather treats the command line arguments as Hydrogen source code.
 `--joff`  | Turns off JIT compilation during runtime.
 `--jinfo` | Shows information about hot loops that are JIT-compiled during execution.

+### License

+Hydrogen is licensed under the MIT license.
+This basically means you can do whatever you want with the code.
+See the `LICENSE` file for more details.